 #5.
 You Can’t Fake It Until You Make It

 According to Schreiber, research has shown that acting extroverted can help you even if you’re introverted.
-It most likely works because of positive social feedback (i.e., people finding you ridiculously charming, and it thus egging you on).
+It most likely works because of positive social feedback (i.e., people finding you ridiculously charming and thus egging you on).
 So smile, walk to the center of the room, and shake hands with everyone.
 It might just begin to rub off.

 #6.
 Assume the role of the ever-helpful visitor.